saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_10_Load Balancer and App Gateway.md

 1. Wait until the myVM1 Virtual Machine has stopped then go back to the browser tab with the load lanancer public IP and click refresh to confirm myVM2 is continuing to service the requests and the load balancer is functioning as expected.

-## Excerise 2:  Load Balancer ARM Deployments
+## Exercise 2:  Load Balancer ARM Deployments

 ### Task 1: Deploy an ARM template